Arachne/Verifier/docs/index.md

 }
 ```

-### PHP 5.3

-If you don't use PHP 5.4, just copy all methods from the traits to your BasePresenter and BaseControl.

 ## Usage

-You need two things:
+To use Verifier you need two things:
-- some rule class(es) implementing Arachne\Verifier\RuleInterface
+- some rule class(es) implementing `Arachne\Verifier\RuleInterface`
-- a tagged service implementing Arachne\Verifier\RuleHandlerInterface
+- a tagged service implementing `Arachne\Verifier\RuleHandlerInterface`

-These will usually be provided by some other extensions. **For examples see Arachne/SecurityVerification and Arachne/ComponentsProtection.**
+These will usually be provided by some other extensions:

+- Arachne/SecurityVerification - authentization and authorizationand
+- Arachne/ComponentsProtection - bind component to certain action to fix common security hole
+- Arachne/ParameterValidation - validate request parameters, works best with Arachne/EntityLoader

 If you want to add your own rules, see the Configuration section below.
 Otherwise feel free to skip it.